Fishing in Southern Norway

-With its long coastline dotted with small islands and fjords, the Skagerrak Coast in Southern Norway offers ample opportunities for deep-sea fishing.
+With its long coastline dotted with small islands and fjords, the Skagerrak Coast in Southern Norway offers ample opportunities for fishing.
 The resorts and the Skagerrak Coast are well suited for hardcore fishermen (individuals and groups) and families with children.
 Here in Southern Norway, we also have a kaleidoscope of opportunities for those who want to practice the art of fly fishing from land, in rivers or lakes.

 Deep-sea fishing in Southern Norway